harthsw/www.harth-lang.org/content/index.md

   * No null pointer exceptions - “The Billion Dollar Mistake” has plagued us for too long, and most more modern languages are solving this quite neatly.
+  * Some people don't see this as a big deal.
+Sure:
+    * If you check all your pointers in Java, C#, C++.
+    * Or you use references (in C++) or stack values.
+    * Or you remember to anotate them with @null and @notnull (or whatever).
+    * Pointers, who needs 'em.
+    * Optionality is useful for saying "Zero or One of X".
+	  Example "`ParseInt(String) -> Int?` either returns the integer or null meaning you lose).
+      Think of it as a soft-error return.
+    * The static type system encodes the optionality in the type, and you can't get round it without being explicit (ie. I "assert" it cannot be null).
+    * Programs always can crash :-(
+    * See [Error 1] [Error 2].
   * Non-exceptional run-time error handling - the programmer must explicitly and consciously handle the problems user’s might face as close to the source as possible.